SANDF activity rip-off: ‘The General’ is unmasked

 They also had area sporting events or complete-scale rehearsals of army maneuvers as an exercise for conflict.

-After completing their physical activities, the recruits said they had been compelled to do house chores like cleansing, portray the walls, or even plumbing and pavement installations.
+After completing their physical activities, the recruits said they had been compelled to do house chores like cleansing, portraying the walls, or installing plumbing and pavement.

-It is said that Ndaba then solicited favours from woman recruits like massages.
-He allegedly groped them and had them rub his ft and returned.
+It is said that Ndaba then solicited favors from female recruits, such as massages.
+He allegedly groped them, had them rub his feet, and returned.

 A spokesperson for the Department of Social Development, Mbangwa Xaba, stated they were pleased with the rescued “recruits” development.

-They had been supplied with brief shelter at the Salvation Army where they would be accommodated even as investigations preserve.
+They had been supplied with a brief shelter at the Salvation Army, where they would be accommodated even as investigations were being conducted.

 Xaba said they could be taken to the homes of their respective provinces.